curityio/azure-apim-oauth-proxy/README.md

 ```

 The template contains inner templates for the policy.
 Copy, reuse and adapt those templates in other deployments, for example to add the policy to an existing APIM instance.

+Note that the commands above can take long time to finish, especially if the deployment results in a new instance of the APIM service.

 ## Testing